Noble Corporation Is My Top Pick For 2017

 Noble Corporation Fleet

-An offshore driller operates by purchasing expensive rigs that cost hundreds of millions of dollars, purchases that traditional oil companies don't want to risk, especially if they won't continuously need the rig.
-As a result, the essence to Noble Corporation's long-term success is its fleet.
-Here, we will see, Noble Corporation's top of the line fleet.
+An offshore driller operates by purchasing expensive rigs that cost hundreds of millions of dollars - purchases that traditional oil companies don't want to risk, especially if they won't continuously need the rig.
+Thus, the essence of Noble Corporation's long-term success is its fleet.
+Here, we will see Noble's top-of-the-line fleet.

-Noble Corporation Fleet Overview - Noble Corporation Investor Presentation
+(Noble Corporation Fleet Overview - Noble Corporation Investor Presentation)

 Noble Corporation's fleet consists of 8 drillships, 8 semisubmersibles, and 14 jackups, for a total of 30 rigs.
 The company has a total of 8 ultra-deepwater drillships, all added to the fleet since 2011.
 Out of these 8 rigs, 6 are contracted and 2 are marketed.
-Ultra-deepwater drillships are essential to a offshore driller's long-term health.
+Ultra-deepwater drillships are essential to an offshore driller's long-term health.
 These ships, due to the complicated nature of their operations, often have contracts that last half a decade or more.
-As a result, these contracts can last throughout an oil crash providing an offshore driller with consistent income through a long-term crash.
+Therefore, these contracts can last throughout an oil crash, providing an offshore driller with consistent income through a long-term crash.

 On top of this, Noble Corporation has 8 semisubmersibles.
-Semisubmersibles, similar to ultra-deepwater drillships have a long contract timeframe.
-However, here is where Noble Corporation's fleet has been taking a hit.
+Semisubmersibles, similar to ultra-deepwater drillships, have a long contract time frame.
+However, here is where Noble's fleet has been taking a hit.
 Only 1 of the company's semisubmersibles are contracted, 2 are marketed, and 5 are cold-stacked.
-While being cold-stacked means that these rigs will have lower costs, it means that they are likely to be out of the market for some time.
+While being cold-stacked means these rigs will have lower costs, it also means they are likely to be out of the market for some time.

-Lastly, we have Noble Corporation's jackups.
+Lastly, we have Noble's jackups.
 The company has added 7 of its 14 new jackups since 2012.
 Jackups tend to have shorter contracts on the order of 1-2 years.
-As a result, these contracts will likely need to be renewed several times during a drawn out crash at what will be a lower dayrate.
-However, Noble Corporation has managed to keep 13 jackups contracted with 1 marketed.
-The company will likely be able to find a contract for this 1 rig, however, a lower dayrate might be required.
+As a result, these contracts will likely need to be renewed several times during a drawn-out crash at what will be a lower dayrate.
+However, Noble Corporation has managed to keep 13 jackups contracted, with 1 marketed.
+The company will likely be able to find a contract for this 1 rig; however, a lower dayrate might be required.

 As we can see above, Noble Corporation has a strong fleet.
 The company's recent fleet renewal program has decreased its average fleet age to just 10 years.
-That means that the company will be able to keep its fleet online for many years without needing to undertake a fleet renewal program.
+That means it will be able to keep the fleet on-line for many years without needing to undertake a fleet renewal program.
 This young fleet will make it easier for Noble Corporation to gain additional contracts.
-On top of this, the company has managed to keep its fleet contracted.
-That means that the company's fleet will continue to provide the company respectable income.
+On top of this, it has managed to keep the fleet contracted.
+That means the fleet will continue to provide the company respectable income.

 This income will help carry Noble Corporation throughout the crash.